Azumaryū Tsuyoshi: Career

-He moved through the lower divisions quickly, but found the makushita division more difficult.
+Azumaryū moved through the lower divisions quickly, but found the makushita division more difficult.
 Finally in November 2012 a 6–1 record at the top of makushita saw him promoted to the jūryō division.
 He said upon his promotion that he hoped to emulate his hero Kaiō.
 In just his second tournament in the division he lost a play-off for the yūshō or championship to fellow Mongolian Kyokushūhō after both finished with 12–3 records, and this performance earned him promotion to the top makuuchi division for the first time.
 A 6–9 record saw him demoted straight back to jūryō, but he returned to the top division after a 10–5 record in January 2014 at jūryō 3.
 In his second makuuchi tournament in March 2014 he was ranked at maegashira 14 and stood at five wins and four losses after nine days, but finished with another 6–9 record.
 The retirement of Kotoōshū after that tournament opened up an extra slot in makuuchi, but Sadanoumi, with 8–7 at jūryō 4, was given the extra rank of maegashira 17 over Azumaryū who again was demoted.
 He won promotion back to makuuchi for the July 2014 tournament, but injured his knee on the 14th day and had to withdraw, losing his scheduled 15th day bout by default.
 This was the first bout he had missed in his career.
 His 7–8 record was enough to keep him in makuuchi but his injury kept him out of the following tournament in September 2014, resulting in a fall to jūryō.
 Although he returned in November 2014 two more losing records saw him demoted to the unsalaried makushita division for the March 2015 tournament.